 Interview Game Designer - Jessica Covini

-How would you define the job of game designer job at KT?
+How would you define the job of game designer at KT?
 Can you tell us more about your role at Kylotonn?

 Can you tell us about your background?